ArunMichaelDsouza/Zeta/README.md

 Zeta
 ====

-Zeta is a prompt/command interpreter built purely in C for Windows OS.
+Zeta is a Command interpreter built purely in C for Windows OS.

 Coding by - Arun Michael Dsouza